ChevronTango/sigstore-testing-stack/README.md

 This project was built with Gitpod in mind, and the quickest way for users to get started is to open a Gitpod workspace.
 Gitpod will automatically run the start scripts and initialise a fully working stack that users can integrate with their own systems.

-When you open the workspace, Gitpod will run `./start.sh` which will initialize and run the scaffolding with all of the components needed.
+When you open the workspace, Gitpod will run `docker compose up` which will initialize and run the scaffolding with all of the components needed.

 ## Running Locally

 I haven't done much testing locally, but I've tried to keep the majority of the hard work in docker containers where possible.
-In theory all you need to do is run the `./start.sh` script and the stack should stand up just the same as it would in Gitpod.
+In theory all you need to do is run the `docker compose up` script and the stack should stand up just the same as it would in Gitpod.
 The only difference is that the URLs and Dex Issuer will be at `localhost` instead of your Gitpod URL.

 ## Client Setup